cqm3ron/VBguide/README.md

 > [!IMPORTANT]
 > Please [open an issue](../../issues) in this repo if you think I should add something else to this guide.
 I aim to try to maintain this for as long as possible!

+And finally, before I continue, I want to direct you to the [Visual Basic Documentation](https://learn.microsoft.com/en-us/dotnet/visual-basic/).
+This contains an incredibly useful guide with all possible use cases and examples for every part of Visual Basic.
+Additionally, [DotNet Pearls](https://www.dotnetperls.com/category_vb-net) contain some very useful documentation with good examples.
+But, I also recommend that you give this guide a read through, as it has more real-life examples.
+With that said though, all of these resources can be used together to make you a VB master.

 ## Contents <!-- omit from toc -->
 - [Subroutines](#subroutines)